-Most garage conversions cost between $60,000 and $150,000.
-The size of the new ADU and the quality of the finish materials will influence the final price.
+Most garage conversions cost between $80,000 and $150,000.
+The size of the garage conversion, the location and access of the existing utilities, and the quality of the finish materials will influence the final price.

 As examples, we can look at three different garage conversion projects and the approximate cost of each.

 Garage Conversion #1 - Modest and Simple

 Estimated budget $100,000+